-We have some exciting new trips planned for 2015, including a Craft Beer Cruise, and a Winery Tour!
+We have some exciting trips planned for 2016, including the Craft Beer Cruise, and the Star Gazer Cruise!
 Click here to view schedule.
 Call 800-678-0383, ext.
 2 to make reservations.

 Advance purchase strongly recommended.